• Ātman

 A Microcosm of the Macrocosm

-In this generative cosmology, the artist assumes the role of Ātman—the creative consciousness animating the system from within.
+Through his work, the artist reenacts cosmogenesis, emulating the macrocosmic design on a microcosmic scale via generative systems, in which he assumes the role of Ātman—the creative consciousness animating the system from within.
 As Ātman is the silent, unseen source behind all manifestation, so too does the artist remain hidden yet wholly present—initiating the process, witnessing its evolution, and silently abiding at its core.

 Rather than imposing fixed outcomes, the artist sets the conditions for emergence, weaving the subtle architecture of Dharma into algorithmic form; thus, appearance is not dictated but shaped within a boundary of possibilities, allowing the system to develop its own behavioral nature and responsiveness to input.